Minnesota Pre-Law Scholars (MPLS) Program

 Success in this program is largely dependent on being prepared and present in class.
 These guidelines have been established to help ensure your success.

-- May 7, 2013 – Decisions to all applicants will be emailed
+- May 8, 2015 – Decisions will be emailed to all applicants

 Completed and signed application form